3isenHeiM/PhotoB00th/README.md

 ## Workflow
-Here is the workflow I intially intend for this project :
+Here is the workflow I initially intend for this project :
 1. Push the red button
 2. Countdown from 3 to 0 :
     - Count using the 7-segment display